yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop.md

 ## **Exercise 1: Create Calculated Tables**

-In this exercise you will create two calculated tables.
+In this exercise, you will create two calculated tables.
 The first will be the **Salesperson** table, to allow a direct relationship between it and the **Sales** table.
 The second will be the **Date** table.

 ### **Task 1: Get started**

-In this task you will setup the environment for the lab.
+In this task, you will setup the environment for the lab.

 *Important: If you are continuing on from the previous lab (and you completed that lab successfully), do not complete this task; instead, continue from the next task.*

-1. To open the Power BI Desktop, on the taskbar, click the Microsoft Power BI Desktop shortcut.
+1. To open the Power BI Desktop, click the Microsoft Power BI Desktop shortcut on the taskbar.

  	![Picture 50](Linked_image_Files/05-create-dax-calculations-in-power-bi-desktop_image1.png)